Share tokens instead of IDs

 • When converting an ID to a token, this step also left-pads the resulting token, so all tokens become the same length.

-• When converting a token to an ID, this step also canonicalises confusing and lowercased characters into their formal representation (eg. i and l are canonicalised to 1).
+• When parsing a token from input, this step canonicalises confusing and lowercased characters into their formal representation (for example, i and l are canonicalised to 1).

 ID Encoding